-It is anticipated that within the next two decades, ammonia from livestock manure will contribute over a quarter of all acidifying, and half of all eutrophying, emissions of atmospheric pollutants in Europe (Amann et. al., 1996).
+It is anticipated that within the next two decades, ammonia from livestock manure will contribute over a quarter of all acidifying, and half of all eutrophying, emissions of atmospheric pollutants in Europe (Amann et al., 1996).
+International protocols therefore aim at a considerable reduction in ammonia emissions.
+Reduction potentials and reduction pathways have to be identified and quantified.
+This cannot be achieved by using mean emission factors or mean partial emission factors.
 In addition, the number and heterogeneity of small sources make accurate estimation of emissions from this sector particularly problematic.
 In recognition of these two factors, some considerable space in this guidebook is devoted to the detailed methodology for ammonia emissions from manure management.
-Despite the apparent complexity of the following tables, the method is easy to use, and does not necessarily require any more input data than the simpler methodology.
+Despite the apparent complexity of the following tables, the method is easy to use in principle.
+It does necessarily require more input data than the simpler methodology.

-While the simpler method is based on default emission factors for ammonia, the detailed method uses a simple process-based modelling approach, based on the concept of a flow of total ammoniacal nitrogen (TAN or mineral N) through the manure management system, as shown in the schematic diagram in Figure 5.1.
+The simpler method uses a simple process-based modelling approach, based on the concept of a flow of total ammoniacal nitrogen (TAN or mineral N) through the manure management system, as shown in the schematic diagram in Figure 5.1.
 The relative volumes of flow through the different pathways are determined by country-specific information on animal husbandry and manure management systems, while the proportion volatilised as ammonia at each stage in the system is treated as a percentage, based on measured values and expert judgement.